Marin Mägi-Efert

 Marin Mägi-Efert (née Marin Mägi; born 22 May 1982 in Kadrina) is an Estonian actress.

-In 2004 she graduated from the performing arts department of the Estonian Academy of Music and Theatre in Tallinn under instruction of Ingo Normet.
+In 2004 she graduated from the performing arts department of the Estonian Academy of Music and Theatre in Tallinn.
 From 2005 until 2016, she worked at Rakvere Theatre.
-Since 2016, she has been a freelance actress.
-Besides theatrical roles she has also appeared in television roles and played in several films.
+She has also appeared in television and film roles.

+Personal life

-Marin Mägi is married to radio journalist and presenter Elvis Efert.
+Mägi-Efert is married to radio journalist and presenter Elvis Efert.
 The couple have two children, a boy born in 2010 and a girl born in 2018.